usnistgov/FIPS201/_FIPS201/system.md

 Descriptions of the seven card lifecycle activities are as follows:

+PIV Card Request.
-- **PIV Card Request.** This activity applies to the initiation of a request for the issuance of a PIV Card to an applicant and the validation of this request.
+: This activity applies to the initiation of a request for the issuance of a PIV Card
+    to an applicant and the validation of this request.

+Identity Proofing and Registration.[^enroll]
-- **Identity Proofing and Registration.**[^enroll] The goal of this activity is to verify the claimed identity of the applicant, verify that the entire set of identity source documents presented at the time of registration is valid, capture biometric characteristics, and optionally create the PIV enrollment record.
+: The goal of this activity is to verify the claimed identity of the
+    applicant, verify that the entire set of identity source documents presented at the time of registration is valid, capture biometric characteristics, and optionally create the PIV enrollment record.

+PIV Card Issuance.
-- **PIV Card Issuance.** This activity deals with the personalization (physical and logical) of the card and the issuance of the card to the intended applicant.
+: This activity deals with the personalization (physical and logical) of the card
+    and the issuance of the card to the intended applicant.

+PKI Credential Issuance.
-- **PKI Credential Issuance.** This activity deals with generating logical credentials and loading them onto the PIV Card.
+: This activity deals with generating logical credentials and loading them
+    onto the PIV Card.

+PIV Card Usage.
-- **PIV Card Usage.** During this activity, the PIV Card is used to perform cardholder authentication for access to a physical or logical resource.
+: During this activity, the PIV Card is used to perform cardholder authentication for
+    access to a physical or logical resource.
 Access authorization decisions are made after successful cardholder identification and authentication.

+PIV Card Maintenance.
-- **PIV Card Maintenance.** This activity deals with the maintenance or update of the physical card and its data.
+: This activity deals with the maintenance or update of the physical card and
+    its data.
 Such data includes various card applications, PINs, PKI credentials, and biometric data.

+PIV Card Termination.
-- **PIV Card Termination.** The termination process is used to permanently destroy or invalidate the PIV Card and the data and keys needed for authentication so as to prevent any future use of the card for authentication.
+: The termination process is used to permanently destroy or invalidate the
+    PIV Card and the data and keys needed for authentication so as to prevent any future use of the card for authentication.